-Four daughters of Conductor Ernest Arka, Blue Island, They are: Leona, 11; Norma, 8; Lorane, 5; Ruth, 3
+Four daughters of Conductor Ernest Arka, Blue Island.
+They are: Leona, 11; Norma, 8; Lorane, 5; Ruth, 3

 F-U-L-T-O-N had the honor of being grave digger for Felix, pet dog of firemen of Company 25, which was buried from the firehouse at 1975 Canalport avenue, and had the best and largest funeral any dog ever had.
-Washack told Superintendent Magnire that grave digging is a steady job and he is going to go after
+Washack told Superintendent Maguire that grave digging is a steady job and he is going to go after

-Manager Gach and his Blue Island base-ball players attended the Transportation Department's "Know Your Own Company Night" at the Surface Lines club house.
-Gach was very blue when he saw the wonderful fobs presented to the North avenue team and he made his team promise that they will light for the same next season.
-Gach arrived there late and the only way he could be found was by the smell of Omega oil which he uses to keep his bair straight, as it always curls up.
-Tobic Wohl says that the junk man's life isn't such a bad life after all, up, Herb, we hope you succeed.
-Ralph Torgersen, our handsome transfer clerk, says milk does not agree with him so he gives his to the cat, which keeps him company every night.
+Manager Gach and his Blue Island base-ball players attended the Transportation De-partment's "Know Your Own Company Night" at the Surface Lines club house.
+Gach was very blue when he saw the wonderful fobs presented to the North avenue team and he made his team promise that they will fight for the same next season.
+Gach arrived there late and the only way he could be found was by the smell of Omega oil which he uses to keep his hair straight, as it always curls up.

+Tobic Wohl says that the junk man's life

+isn't such a bad life after all.

 Hirsch says if you need any parts for your Ford, you should follow Kowske when he is out with his Ford and you'll have enough parts to last you a lifetime.
-How about if, Otto?
+How about it, Otto?
 Bet Hoffman has you beat.

 Herb Beyer and G. Edmonds are drinking milk to gain weight.
 Beyer has Edmonds almost beat as Edmonds says he gains 4 pounds in one week and loses two the next.
-Keep it
+Keep it up, Herb, we hope you succeed.